 About 85% of the ebook collection is available for downloading for the convenience of reading offline at a later time, either on your personal computer or another electronic device.
-If you choose to download ebooks, you will need to:
+Some ebooks have no restrictions for downloading, and require neither sign in nor Adobe Digital Editions, but for most downloads, you will need to:

-2. Download Adobe Digital Editions, the EBSCO eBooks app, or other software:
+2. Download Adobe Digital Editions or other software:

 For desktop or laptop PCs, go to https://www.adobe.com/solutions/ebook/digital-editions.html to download the free Adobe® Digital Editions software.
 You will have to take a minute or two to register for an Adobe ID which will allow you to access your downloads from your personal computer or mobile devices.